erazer1/Midi2X11key/README.md

 ## Legal and ethical

-The RtMidi license is similar to the MIT License, with the added *feature* that modifications be sent to the developer.
+The MidiKey license is similar to the MIT License, with the added *feature* that modifications be sent to the developer.
 Please see [LICENSE](LICENSE).